pippinbarr/cart253/topics/loops/introducing-for-loops.md

 Same outcome!
 Way less code!
 Try changing `diameter` to 10.
 You *still get nine circles*.
 Try changing the `9` to `3`.
 Now you get *three circles*.
 Think about how this is *different* from the `while`-loop version, which would draw circles from the top to the bottom, no matter the diameter.

+Note, too, how *useful* the variable `i` is in here - it always contains the number of the current circle, and we can use that to our advantage (such as for calculating the `y` position of the circle).

 ## `while` or `for`?

 You can actually write any `for`-loop as a `while`-loop: